 The expectation is that very few members will be impacted by these new allowances.
-More information on these changes, and the process around transitional tax-free amount certificates, can be found at https://nilgosc.org.uk/members/about- the-scheme/tax-limits-on-your-pension/ lump-sum-allowances/.
-At the time of writing, HMRC still expects to have to provide further guidance, so unfortunately there remains some uncertainty on some aspects of the new regime.
+More information on these changes, and the process around transitional tax-free amount certificates, can be found at https://nilgosc.org.uk/members/aboutthe-scheme/tax-limits-on-your-pension/ lump-sum-allowances/.